carsonyl/councillor-party/README.md

 2. Download the videos for a given date using `councillor-party.py [config_id] download [YYYY-MM-DD]`.
 3. Perform any required processing (concatenation, splicing, etc.) using `councillor-party.py [config_id] process`.
 4. Upload the process video, with assembled metadata, using `councillor-party.py [config_id] youtube upload`.

+In order to upload videos to YouTube, additional setup is needed:

+1. Add a Google API Project and an OAuth2 client ID credential.
+   Save the credential file under `auth/client_id.json`.
+2. Define a configuration in `config.yaml`.
+Use the existing definitions as a template.
+3. Run `councillor-party.py [config_id] youtube authorize`
+   to grant access to the YouTube channel to receive uploaded videos.
+   The credentials are saved under `auth/[config_id].token.json`.